A Generalized Expression for the Gradient of Mutual Information with the Application in Multiple Access Channels: Abstract

 \section{Abstract}

-This paper introduces a new functional approach to describe an expression for the gradient of mutual information with respect to the system parameters in general stochastic systems.
-In this approach the system input can be dependent on the system parameters in general cases.
-As an application of this model, it allows us to express the roles of interference and feedback and their interactions in a Multiple Access Channel (MAC) system.
-Using these results, we extend the mutual information and Minimum Mean Square Error (MMSE) relations to the additive Gaussian noise MAC with feedback.
-In this regard, it is shown that the gradient of mutual information can be decomposed into three distinct parts that are originated from MMSE, interference and feedback.
-Then, we interpret the destructive effect of interference and the constructive impact of feedback on this channel.
-Moreover, doing a comparative study we show the capability of the proposed functional approach to give more insights into the some of the available results in the literature.
+Taking a functional approach, we derive a general expression for the gradient of the Mutual Information (MI) with respect to the system parameters in the stochastic systems.
+This expression covers the cases in which the system input depends on the system parameters.
+As an application, we consider the K-user Multiple Access Channels (MAC) with feedback and utilize the obtained results to explore the behavior of these systems in terms of the MI.
+Specializing the results to the additive Gaussian noise MAC, we extend the MI and Minimum Mean Square Error (MMSE) relationship, i.e., I-MMSE to the K-user Gaussian MAC with feedback.
+In this derivation, we show that the gradient of MI can be decomposed into three distinct parts, where the first part is the MMSE term originated from noise, and the second and third parts reflect the effects of the interference and feedback, respectively.
+Then, considering the capacity achieving Fourier-Modulated Estimate Correction (F-MEC) strategy of Kramer, we show how feedback compensates the destructive effects of the users' interference in the K-user symmetric Gaussian MAC.